Logo

 Brunate

-Brunate is a terraced settlement up the steep hillside surrounding the lake and is located just above Como.
-Reaching Brunate is easy thanks to the funicular that takes passengers up the very steep climb.
-Tourists are offered views of Lake Como’s southern side with mountains in the background that are absolutely stunning.
-At the top of the funicular is a cafe allowing adventure seekers to stop off for a traditional Italian espresso.
+The town has great views of Lake Como’s southern side with mountains in the background.
+At the top of the funicular is a cafe allowing visitors to stop for a traditional Italian espresso.

 Concorso d’Eleganza Villa d'Este